 The loner typically puts them-self in situations to avoid people.

-Today, we will be delving into the loner.
+Today, we will be delving into how to stop being a loner.

-A very intriguing character in the social world.
+A loner is a very intriguing character in the social world.

 Humans are social creatures to the core, so why is the loner not social?

 It’s because you are not born with the loner mindset, it is developed.

 Let’s explore how this came to be.